 Tips & Tricks

-- These cookies are delicious with peppermint patties, but you can switch them out with peanut butter cup.
+- Use a different filling.
+These cookies are delicious with peppermint patties, but you can switch them out with peanut butter cup.
+You could also omit the filling entirely.

 - Use a paint brush and frosting or food coloring to make the eyes.
 You can also use orange frosting or food coloring for the noses.